Just in time for the holidays!

 -Building materials: Kids love to build!
 It is one of the first exposures that your child may have to work towards an objective and achieving it (e.g., stacking pieces to make a tower).
 Your child may begin with simple building structures like blocks, and work up to more precise materials (e.g., Lincoln Logs) as their fine motor skills continue to develop.
 Some building materials include Lincoln Logs, Legos, Magna-tiles, etc.

 -Sound books and puzzles: Children are drawn to these toys because they tend to be acoustically interactive, on top of all other things (more advanced cause and effect concepts).
 They are engaging and teach children early literacy skills, like turning the pages and print orientation.
-Examples of these books are included here (Best Children’s Books for Speech and Language Development)
+Examples of these books are included in our post all about books.

 -Job sets: Jobs sets (e.g., farm set complete with stable, farmers, animals, and tractor) can be one of the largest investments when it comes to toys and games; however, think about it as purchasing one large toy with 1000 different functions.
 A kitchen set can be used for something as simple as labeling (naming common household items) and teaching prepositions (e.g., “Put the pan on the stove,” “Put the drink in the refrigerator”), to sequencing daily living steps (e.g., getting the materials to pour a drink).